|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points, preferably to include Physical Education, Sports Studies, a Science subject, or a related subject.
-GCSE Mathematics at Grade C or above (or equivalent) is also required.
+120 UCAS Tariff points on the new UCAS Tariff, preferably to include Physical Education, Sports Studies, a Science subject, or a related subject.
+GCSE Mathematics at Grade C or Grade 4 or above (or equivalent) is also required.

 - A Levels – BBB;